Webster Twp Completes Land Preservation Project

 From Barry Lonik

-The Webster Township Farmland and Open Space Preservation Program recently closed on a conservation easement purchase from Base Lake Farm LLC.
+The Webster Township Farmland and Open Space Preservation Program recently closed on a conservation easement purchase from Stillwood Farm LLC.

-The property is just shy of 204 acres in size with frontage on the south side of Strawberry Lake Rd. and the north side of Walsh Rd.
-It features 180 acres of prime and locally important agricultural soils with 18 acres of woods and six acres of wetlands.
-Combined with other protected properties, the property forms a contiguous block totaling 554 acres.
+The property is just shy of 119 acres in size with frontage on the south side of Gregory Rd.
+It features over 90 acres of prime and locally important agricultural soils with 20 acres of woods and six acres of wetlands.
+Combined with other protected land, the property is part of a block totaling over 700 acres just north of the City of Dexter.
 The conservation easement ensures that the land will never be developed but it remains in private ownership and is not open to the public.

-In addition to Webster Township’s dedicated land preservation millage, funding support was supplied by the Washtenaw County Natural Area Preservation Program, the State of Michigan Agricultural Preservation Fund, and the federal Agricultural Conservation Easement Program.
-The landowners also discounted the sale price from the appraised value.
+In addition to Webster Township’s dedicated land preservation millage, funding support was supplied by the Washtenaw County Natural Area Preservation Program, the State of Michigan Agricultural Preservation Fund and the federal Agricultural Conservation Easement Program.
+Webster’s share was 10% of the appraised value purchase price.